fatma-hassanein/BostonAirBNB_Dataset_Analysis/README.md

 ## Acknowledgements

 Thanks to the support from Kaggle, StackOverFlow and all supporting coding blogs on Google that helped me finish this project.
+I thank as well Wikipedia for the information I knew and wrote about Boston City